chaingrok/libra4j/README.md

 UNDER CONSTRUCTION....

-This project is current "on backburner" and will be completed when the Libra project gets close to effective launch.
+This project is currently "on back burner" and will be completed only when the Libra project gets close to effective launch.